andriusgalikas/healthier-kindergartens/README.md

 - create local todos which are assigned to my daycare

 As a worker or parent I can...
-- can view available todos...
+- view available todos...
-- can view incomplete todos...
+- view incomplete todos...
--
+- mark a tasks on a todo as complete
+- complete all tasks on a todo, thereby completing the todo